Lateristachys diffusa: Description

 The main stems of this plant are found underground when growing on boggy terrain, but can occur above ground in dryer habitats.
 The stems are normally not more than 25 cm in length and root at intervals.

 Taxonomy

 The first description of this plant was published in 1810 in Prodromus Florae Novae Hollandiae et Insulae Van Diemen by Robert Brown.

 Ecology

-Analysis of fossilised excrement of the kakapo has shown that this plant was historically part of the diet of that endangered bird.
+Analysis of fossilised excrement of the kākāpō has shown that this plant was historically part of the diet of that endangered bird.

 Conservation status

 The Department of Conservation in New Zealand classifies Lateristachys diffusa as Not Threatened.